1982 California gubernatorial election

 The 1982 California gubernatorial election occurred on November 2, 1982.
 The Republican nominee, Attorney General George Deukmejian, narrowly defeated the Democratic nominee, Los Angeles Mayor Tom Bradley.
-Incumbent Governor Jerry Brown did not seek reelection to a third term (although he was elected again much later in 2010 and 2014).
+Incumbent Governor Jerry Brown did not seek reelection to a third consecutive term; he later successfully ran again in 2010 and 2014.

-Primary election summary
+Primary election

 In the Democratic primary, Los Angeles Mayor Tom Bradley easily defeated State Senator John Garamendi and Mario G. Obledo.
 On the Republican side, it was a two-man race between Lieutenant Governor Mike Curb and Attorney General George Deukmejian.
 Deukmejian won the primary with nearly 55% of the vote.